cml87/SpringCore_111_forJenkins/README.md

 ```

 ### Spring proxy: JDK Dynamic proxy
 If we specify any interface, the `ProxyFactory` from Spring will use JDK Dynamic proxy to implement the proxy.
 The proxy object will implement the interface and will proxy all the interface methods.
 We can use method `setInterfaces` to add one or more interfaces to the proxy class?
-If we don't do it, Spring will still use CGLIB!
+If we don't do it, Spring will still use CGLIB!?

 In the example below, any call to the target class will go through the Proxy object, and its interceptor will intercept any interface call to the target class methods.
 Notice that the proxy object will not be a subclass of target class, so we'll not type cast the proxy object to target class.
 We'll proxy a class called `PersonImp`, which implements interface `Person`, so Spring will use JDK Dynamic proxy in this case:
 ```java